kanechan25/bim5d_software/README.md

 - This tool is used in the AEC industry.
 - It's written by C# + Winform + VB.
 Net
 	<img src="https://github.com/kanechan25/5D-BIM-Software/blob/main/img/workflowSoftware.PNG">
-- Simply understanding, I have a building, I have to know quantities of everything (concrete, tiles, ceiling ...etc) Then, I calculate the cost estimate of that building.
+- Simply understanding, I have a building, I have to know quantities of everything (concrete, tiles, ceiling ... etc) Then, I calculate the cost estimate of that building.
 And software operates as below:
 - This is UI of Revit software.
 On this software, I get all element's information of building model.